capawesome-team/capacitor-firebase/packages/authentication/docs/setup-email-link.md

 **Attention**: Skip step 2.
 The `Firebase/Auth` pod is already added by the plugin.
 1. See [Enable Email Link sign-in for your Firebase project](https://firebase.google.com/docs/auth/ios/email-link-auth#enable_email_link_sign-in_for_your_firebase_project) and follow the instructions to enable the Email provider and Email link sign-in method for your Firebase project.
 1. See [Support Universal Links](https://developer.apple.com/library/archive/documentation/General/Conceptual/AppSearch/UniversalLinks.html) on how to enable Universal Links in order to open an Email Link directly in your app.
-	1. Add the following lines to your apps's `ios/App/App/Info.plist`:
+	1. Add the following lines to your `ios/App/App/Info.plist` file:
 		```xml
 		<key>CFBundleURLTypes</key>
 		<array>